Matei87/Blog/README.md

 # Blog

 A responsive Blog theme with admin page.

-I used HTML/Bootstrap/SASS
+I`ve used HTML/Bootstrap/SASS